Attituding/Hypixel-Announcements/index.md

 - Styled webhook

 ## Announcement Categories
-Hypixel News offers a variety of announcement types, includeing
+Hypixel News offers a variety of announcement types, including
 - General Announcements, which refer to any announcements found [here](https://hypixel.net/forums/news-and-announcements.4/ "News and Announcements")
 - SkyBlock Announcements, which refer to any announcements found [here](https://hypixel.net/forums/skyblock-patch-notes.158/ "SkyBlock Patch Notes")
 - Moderation Announcements, which refer to any announcements found [here](https://hypixel.net/forums/moderation-information-and-changes.164/ "Moderation Information and Changes")